cyberguardteam25/Cyberguard/README.md

 - Sync Gradle
 - Add your backend URL in the Retrofit interface files (ApiClient.kt)
 - Run the app on Android 8.0+ or emulator
+- now u r able check the CyberGuard in Android Studio directly

-3. Backend Setup (u need to access the backemd code to be able to set up)
+3. Backend Setup (u need to access the backend code in able to set up the whole backend)
-- Setup Python environment (backed up  code)
+- Setup Python environment (for the backed up code)
 - Run Flask/FastAPI server
 - Use Ngrok to expose your local backend if needed
+- MariaDB (for storing CyberGuard stuff, e.g. users emails)

 🔐 Security
 CyberGuard never stores your passwords in plaintext.
 All communications are handled via secure HTTPS (when deployed).
-User data is linked only to registered accounts and kept minimal.
+User data is linked only to registered accounts.

 🧑‍💻 Contact
 For questions, feedback, or contributions: